nhm38/ECE4960/lab6-page.md

 ---
 layout: page
 title: Lab 6
-subtitle: PID Control -- Task B: Drift
+subtitle: PID Control, Task B Drift
 show_sidebar: false
 ---

 **Date: March 2022**

-In this lab I will go through the steps to implement PID control in the car.
+In this lab I will go through the steps to implement PID control for the car.

 ### Maximum Angular Speed
 video